NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Caravan Leader.md

-**Prerequisites** Constitution +4; Pick Up the Pace
+**Prerequisites** Pick Up the Pace
 * * *
 You know how to get the most effort out of your allies on the road.

-When [[Actions/Hustle|Hustling]] in a group during exploration mode, your group can Hustle for as long as the member who could Hustle longest on their own, plus an additional 20 minutes beyond that.
+Your group can Hustle for an additional 20 minutes beyond the length of time that the member who could Hustle longest on their own.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*